 Justice P D Rajan took the view that the position is different when the cheque is returned by the bank on the ground that it was reported 'lost' by the drawer.
 He referred to the decision of the Apex Court in Raj Kumar Khurana v.
 State of (NCT of Delhi) 2009 (2) KLT 632 SC wherein the Legal Fiction created under Section 138 of the N.I.
 Act, when a cheque is returned by the bank unpaid has been explained in para 10 as follows:

 “10.
 A bare perusal of the aforementioned provision would clearly go to show that by reason thereof a legal fiction has been created.
 A legal fiction, as is well known, although is required to be given full effect, has its own limitations.
 It cannot be taken recourse to for any purpose other than the one mentioned in the statute itself.
 In State of A.P. & Anr. v.
 A.P.
-Pensioners Association & Ors. ((2005) 13 SCC 161)
+Pensioners Association & Ors. ((2005) 13 SCC 161)this Court held:

 “...In other words, all the consequences ordinarily flowing from a rule would be given effect to if the rule otherwise does not limit the operation thereof.
 If the rule itself provides a limitation on its operation, the consequences flowing from the legal fiction have to be understood in the light of the limitations prescribed.
 Thus, it is not possible to construe the legal fiction as simply as suggested by Mr. Lalit.”